ayaninforma/feature-readme/README.md

 ## Contributing

 Please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)